Coffee Consumption in the US: Trends and Statistics

 One of the top coffee-consuming nations globally, the US ranks 25th for per capita consumption.
 Reports note that 400 million cups of coffee are consumed in the US each day, creating a market which generated almost $85 billion in revenue last year.

 Almost half of Americans consume coffee, meaning there are roughly around 150 million coffee drinkers in the US.
-Of these coffee consumers, the average coffee drinker consumes three cups of coffee per day, with 58% of people noting that they drink coffee daily.
+Of these coffee consumers, 60 percent drink between 1-2 cups of coffee per day, while 36% say they put away 3-5 cups daily.
+When noting whether or not they drank coffee everyday, 73% of coffee drinkers responded that they drink coffee daily.

 Coffee consumption has risen slightly over the past few years, due to an increase in drinking coffee at home, which has grown by 10% since 2017.
 This seems to go hand in hand with rising coffee shop prices, with inflation boosting the average price of a coffee shop brew by 23% in just three years.